UCL/STIR/examples/ROOT_files/ROOT_STIR_consistency/README.md

 These files were included to :
 * Test non-TOF ROOT and STIR consistency, particularly the rotation.
-* Test the TOF STIR implementation was correct (NOT YET IMPLEMENTED).
+* Test the TOF STIR implementation is correct.

+See src/recon_test/test_consistency_with_GATE.cxx.
+This test is run automatically when using ctest.

 Directories
 -----

 - `SourceFiles/`: Contains 8 `generate_image` parameter files and GATE macro files for the emission source positions.
-One pair of files for each test.
+One pair of files for each simulation.
 - `Gate_macros/`: Contains the GATE macro files for generating the data.
-- `DebugScripts`: Contains scripts for better understanding the tests.
+- `DebugScripts/`: Contains scripts for better understanding the tests.

 FILES